chiraggude/awesome-laravel/README.md

 * [Widgets for Laravel](https://github.com/arrilot/laravel-widgets) - A powerful alternative to view composers.
 * [Secure Headers](https://github.com/BePsvPT/secure-headers) - Add security related headers to HTTP response
 * [Laravel Nova](https://nova.laravel.com/) - Nova is a beautifully designed administration panel for Laravel
+* [Filament](https://filamentphp.com/) - Filament is a collection of tools for rapidly building beautiful TALL stack apps, designed for humans.
 * [Laravel Love](https://github.com/cybercog/laravel-love) - It lets people express how they feel about the content.
 React on Eloquent models with Likes or Dislikes.
 * [stancl/tenancy](https://github.com/stancl/tenancy) - Automatic tenancy for your Laravel app.
 No code changes needed.